 The International Career Development Fund

-The International Career Development Fund is aimed at senior and mid-level publishing staff, to fund participation in an international course, fellowship or internship.
+The International Career Development Fund is aimed at senior and mid-career publishing staff, to fund participation in an international course, fellowship or internship (online or in person).
 The fund will be used to further big ambitions and career-changing initiatives: much of the benefit of the programme will be in the long-term relationships developed with other professionals working in the same area.

 - Be currently employed by a member of PANZ

 - Be able to demonstrate the support of their employer in their application